Nihon Ryōiki: Manuscripts

 All manuscripts are incomplete.
 The full text must be reconstructed from the multiple sources, and this was only possible after the Raigō-in manuscript was discovered in 1973.

 Linguistics

 The text contains a number of words in man'yōgana, an archaic orthography that may be used to express Jōdai Tokushu Kanazukai.
-While it is an Early Middle Japanese text, it is early enough to still preserve the distinction between ko_{1}, ko_{2} and pe_{1}, pe_{2} prior to their mergers.
+While it is an Early Middle Japanese text, it is early enough to still preserve the distinction between ko_{1}, ko_{2} and pe_{1}, pe_{2} prior to their merges.